Your ultimate guide for making crispy skinned and super fluffy toaster oven baked potatoes. Enjoy one tonight!

 But if you’re lightly oiling your potatoes for a crispy skin you will get oil in the bottom of your toaster oven.

-For easier cleanup, we recommend using a cookie sheet/baking rack combo.
+For easier cleanup, we like using a baking sheet + rack combo.

-This Chicago Metallic Set has a rack and pan that will fit in most small and medium sized toaster ovens and can accommodate two large potatoes.
+The Chicago Metallic Set (affiliate) has a rack and pan that will fit in most small and medium-sized toaster ovens and can accommodate two large potatoes.

-It’s also awesome for cooking sticky sweet potatoes.
+It’s also awesome for cooking sticky toaster oven baked sweet potatoes.

-This combo fits up to six large potatoes.
+This combo fits 4 large or 6 small to medium potatoes.

 Only You Can Prevent Toaster Oven Fires

-You’re a smart cookie who’d never put foil or parchment paper in the bottom of your toaster oven.
+You’re a smart cookie who’d never put foil in the bottom of your toaster oven.
 Placing anything near the heating elements in a toaster oven can cause a fire.

 But, if a fire ever does start, turn off your toaster oven and keep the door closed until the fire has burned out.